 - Properly conducting financial policies and procedures is pivotal to the financial health of the chapter.
 Discuss how your vp: finance works to ensure that all policies are followed, procedures executed, and the collective chapter is educated on how meeting their individual financial responsibility contributes to the overall success of the chapter.
-(Finance, Standard 8) - How are members educated on the expectation to evaluate PNMs in alignment with Article II?
+(Finance, Standard 5) - How does your chapter prepare and execute Recruitment Preparation Week?
+How do you develop your schedule?
+What resources do you use and how do you use Recruitment Confidential?
+(Recruitment, Standard 1) - How does your chapter prepare and execute RPWs?
+How do you develop your schedule for these workshops?
+What resources do you use and how do you use Recruitment Confidential in your preparations?
+(Recruitment, Standard 2) - How are members educated on the expectation to evaluate PNMs in alignment with Article II?
 Include documentation of presentations and materials shared, if applicable.
-(Recruitment, Standard 3) - How does EVC educate the chapter on policies and procedures as outlined in Recruitment Confidential?
+(Recruitment, Standard 3)

+- How does EVC educate the chapter on policies and procedures as outlined in Recruitment Confidential?
 How does EVC work as a team to ensure that all EVC and chapter members understand and exhibit Article II in the recruitment process?
-(Recruitment, Standard 4)

-- Delta Gamma expects all chapters to align with Article II.
+(Recruitment, Standard 4) - Delta Gamma expects all chapters to align with Article II.
 Describe how your chapter brand exhibits Article II and makes an impact within your larger campus community.
 (Community, Standard 1) - Please list your member(s) who currently serve on Panhellenic Council, other Fraternity and Sorority Life Councils, and/or other notable campus and community organizations.
-(Community, Standard 2) - Describe how you communicate and work with various entities of the Fraternity.
-Include examples of Fraternity visitors, advisers, house corporation (if applicable), regional team members, and EO staff.
-(Community, Standard 3)
+(Community, Standard 2)